haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 {: .box-warning}
 **Tip:** If you don't like to leave the keyboard, you can use the "Windows" key to open the start-menu and simply type the program name to launch.
 Solus will show appropriate options while you type.

+## 5. Software
+Solus comes with a vast number of already pre-installed applications.
+You can easily install software with the integrated package manager, Snaps or Docker.

-### 4.2 Appstore (Software Center)
+### 5.1 Appstore (Software Center)
 Nearly every linux comes with a sort of "Appstore" these days.
 Usually this is just a graphical front-end to a package manager running in the background.
 Solus does not differ here.
 There's no business model behind the software center allowing you to buy software for example.
 ![Software Center](/img/solus_softwarecenter.png)

 There's one special category named **Third Party** where you can find software like Plex, Skype, Google Chrome and Enpass - just to name a few.

-## 5. Software
-Solus comes with a vast number of already pre-installed applications.
-You can easily install software with the integrated package manager, Snaps or Docker.

-### 5.1 pre-installed Applications
+### 5.2 pre-installed Applications
 - **Libre office** which will cover all your "office" needs like writing, presenting, calculating and drawing
 - **Archive Manager** to handle ZIP archives
 - **Firefox or WEB** to browser the web